Adarsh-Singh07/Adarsh-Singh07/README.md

 - 💬 Ask me about **how to turn data into magic ✨**

-- 📫 How to reach me **adarsh2001gop@gmail.com**
+- 📫 Reach Me at    **adarsh2001gop@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/adarshsingh45/](https://www.linkedin.com/in/adarshsingh45/)

-- ⚡ Fun fact **Did you know that the average person spends 1/3 of their life sleeping?
-(Maybe that's why I'm so fascinated by data analysis - it helps us understand even the most mysterious aspects of human behavior! )
+- ⚡ **Fun fact**  **Did you know that the average person spends 1/3 of their life sleeping?
+(Maybe that's why I'm so fascinated by data analysis - it helps us understand even the most mysterious aspects of human behavior!)🤯💤**
-.🤯💤**

 <h3 align="left">Connect with me:</h3>
 <p align="left">